 - Whether you’d prefer to look like a “stylish traveler” or a “dirty backpacker”

 And I generally do not recommend a traditional “trekking backpack” for general non-hiking travel for a few reasons.
 They limit your options for a carry-on bag (you can bring a smaller backpack but you’ll have to wear it on your chest), it’s incredibly difficult to get to anything that is not right on top, and you’ll just look like a “backpacker”.

 I currently carry a 45-liter Patagonia Black Hole Duffel Bag (described below) and a purse that has detachable backpack straps so I can wear it either way.
-Nick travels with a 60-liter REI duffel bag that has sadly been discontinued and a Peak Design Everyday Backpack (also described below).
+Nick travels with a 60-liter North Face duffel and a Peak Design Everyday Backpack (also described below).
 We prefer duffel bags as they make it easy to access all of our belongings and don’t make us feel like we should be hiking up the side of a mountain when we’re just walking from our taxi to our hotel.

 So I’ve compiled a list of our favorite luggage pieces that are attractive, durable, lightweight, and reasonably priced to keep you traveling in style!